iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/gdalcopyelementtoview.txt

 Copy Features
 =============

-:index:`GDALCopyElementToView <GDALModules; GDALCopyElementToView | Copy features>` copies elements from one view to another.
+Copies elements from one view to another.
 Per default only the geometry is copied.
 To copy the attributes set ``copy_attributes`` to true.
 To add a reference to the original set the ``add_link`` parameter to true.

 Parameter